 Bank accounts are best for mature adults with higher incomes and more financial needs.
 Due to the maintenance and other fees that banks frequently charge, the benefits are not worth the cost if you are not using the accounts to their full potential.

 Credit unions have grown in strength and popularity.
-They offer many benefits over traditional banking, stemming from the fact that they are non-profits owned and supported by their members.
+They offer many benefits over traditional banking, stemming from the fact that they are not-for-profit institutions owned and supported by their members.

 In return, members receive such benefits as: